COSC-499-W2025/capstone-project-team-9/docs/logs/team_logs/Term2WeeklyLogs.md

 ---
 ### **Collaboration Highlights**
+**Frontend-Backend Contract:** The implementation of the Global Exception Handler (#342) was directly paired with the standardized `apiCall` fixes (#335).
+Because the backend now guarantees a standardized error JSON, the frontend can safely handle failures without the application breaking.

 ### **Things to Work On / Reflection**
+- With the new global error handlers and standardized API calls in place, we need to dedicate time next sprint to write integration tests that intentionally trigger these errors to verify the fail-safes hold up in production.

 ### **Peer Evaluations**
 | Reviewer | Reviewee | Focus Area |